CS2401-Fall2021/makeup-lab/README.md

 # Makeup Lab (100 pts, Due Nov 30th)
 This lab will be worth 100 points.
 It will be due at the end of the day (NOT NOON) on Nov 30th.
 You have 3 options:
 1) Have a nice break.
 Take the average of your other labs
-2) Makeup one of the labs you didn't do well in
+2) Makeup one of the labs you didn't do well in.
-3) Do a fun lab of your own creation
+3) Do a fun lab of your own creation (must have >75% lab average)

 ## Option 1: Take the average of your other labs
 This will average your grade for labs 1-9 (not including project labs) and you submit nothing.
-However you must specify this in reflection.txt and push the change in order to count for credit
+However you must specify this in reflection.txt and push the change in order to count for credit.
+### Example Grading
+You averaged 83% on labs.
+You update the reflection.txt to indicate option 1.
+Then you recieve an 83% on this lab.

 ## Option 2: Make up a lab
-Since solutions are posted, you will need to code, write tests, and answer reflection questions pertaining to questions realating to
+Since solutions are posted, you will need to code, write tests, and answer reflection questions pertaining to questions realating to topics covered in labs.
+Choose ONE of the option below.

+### Example Grading
+You got a 15% on lab3 and your lab average is 71%.
+So you make up lab 3 and recive an 85% instead.
+Your lab 3 grade gets changed to an 85.
+Now your lab average is 79%, which will be the grade you get on this makeup lab.

 ### Lab 1: String manipulation
 Write a function that takes in a string, extracts the words, and turns the sentance into pig-latin